On Geometric Structure of Point Particles

 and dimensionless equation of the circle is given by

-For $V(R)$, we set a domain of definition in the region of $R\neq 0$.
-Introducing the minimum allowable radius of the equipotential sphere $\epsilon$, supposed is that in the domain of $R\geq\epsilon$, $\bar{\mu}R$ indicates a well-defined real value of $\xi^{\prime}$.
-On the other hand, in the domain of $R<\epsilon$ where indetermination led by $R\to 0$ essentially sets in, we require discontinuous transition from equation~\eref{eq:2.11} to
+Domain of definition for $V(R)$ is given by $R>\epsilon$: in the domain, $\bar{\mu}R$ indicates a well-defined real value of $\xi^{\prime}$.
+On the other hand, in the region of $R\leq\epsilon$ off the domain, we suppose that indetermination led by $R\to 0$ sets in, and require discontinuous transition from \eqref{eq:2.9} to

-as a plausible expression of null radius, for $|\tilde{X}|\nrightarrow 0$ and $|\tilde{Y}|\nrightarrow 0$.
-Although this appears to be in contradiction with the classical Pythagorean theorem, there is a physical reasoning by which to escape from the dilemma:
+for $\|\tilde{X}\|\nrightarrow 0$ and $\|\tilde{Y}\|\nrightarrow 0$, as would be a decent representation of null-radius associated with point particles.
+It is trivial that the singular region \eqref{eq:2.10} does not belong to the Euclidean ${\bf R}^{3}$-space anymore; the Pythagorean theorem is violated.
+Definition of neighbourhood in standard analysis leads to $\{{\bf R}\mid R<\epsilon\}=\emptyset$, which means that the Euclidean space is locally punctured.
+For the topological modeling, there is a physical reasoning that could convince us of its feasibility.